fohtla/Fallout3Terminal/README.md

 You must have the following:

-* Linux based operating system
+* Linux based or MacOS operating system
 * The following packages installed:
     * pv
     * cool-retro-term
     * sox

-This has not been tested on Windows, macOS, or *BSD operating systems.
+This has not been tested on Windows or *BSD operating systems.

+Thanks to gitHub user iFloris, there are now instructions to run this on MacOS!
+Read on below.

-# Download and run Fallout3Terminal
+# Download and run Fallout3Terminal in Linux

 To run this script clone this repository, make "terminalscript" an executable , and run `cool-retro-term` as follows: